ZielBox/frontend_interview/TASK-1-Frontend.md

 6. Bottom Row will be having Cancel and Save button.

 HINT: Reference to Metronics Layout template will give you some hint about the layout names.[Marketting Automation Layout Template](https://preview.keenthemes.com/metronic8/demo31/index.html) resembles the layout that we are expecting here with some minor differences so you can use reference to complete your task.
 [Marketting Dashboard Layout image in references folder](references/Metrnoics-Marketting-Layout.PNG)

+# Layout Example for Task
 ![ALT](references/Metrnoics-Marketting-Layout.PNG)

 ![ALT](references/dashboard-example.PNG)

 Above is just a Webwire frame or looklike example and you can refer similar Dashboard/Layout example using Metronics that we have mentioned below.
 It is just for your understanding building.

+Incase, you are new to Backend, Frontend, Full Stack or unclear about how each component will stitch then below architecture diagram will help you to understand about the place in the Web interface where your Task work fit in big picture of the project.
+So we want you to code Frontend components colored in Orange.
+You can ignore svelte-plugin backend part as of now.

 # Acceptance Criteria
 Ideally, we would like to see similar Dummy Dashboard available on dashboard.